telerik/xaml-docs/controls/raddataform/features/add-edit-delete-buttons.md

 * The collection implements a **Remove** method with a single parameter

-#### __Figure 2: DataForm with enabled Add and Remove buttons__
+#### __Figure 2: RadDataForm with enabled Add and Remove buttons__

 ![raddataform-crud-operations-2](images/raddataform-crud-operations-2.png)

 ## Edit

-If the current item is not null and the DataForm is not in editing mode, the **Edit** button will be enabled and editing functionality will be available.
+If the current item is not null and RadDataForm is not in editing mode, the **Edit** button will be enabled and editing functionality will be available.

 If the items of the data source implement the **IEditableObject** or the **INotifyPropertyChanged** interface, you will be able to revert any pending changes with the **Cancel** button.